openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 These directions will provide a stratified random sample of the proper sampling size.

 First, navigate to https://sepal.io/ and sign in.
 Select the :code:`Apps` button (purple wrench).
-Type ‘stratified’ into the search bar or scroll through the different process apps to find “Stratified Area Estimator - Design”.
+Type ‘stratified' into the search bar or scroll through the different process apps to find “Stratified Area Estimator - Design”.
 Select **Stratified Area Estimator - Design.** Note that loading the tool takes a few minutes.

 .. figure:: ../img/cookbook/area_estimation/stratified_area_estimator_design.png
     :alt: Stratified Area Estimator-Design tool.